 European Union institutions

-The European Union (EU) represented over a third of global aid spending in 2015, according to the OECD.
+The European Union (EU) represented over half of global aid spending in 2016, according to the OECD.
 As a leader in global development, the EU is also increasingly a leader in putting aid transparency commitments into practice.
-In 2011, the EU committed to make its development aid finances and project information open and accessible to all by December 2015.
-This commitment was made as part of the Busan Partnership for Effective Development Cooperation.
-This commitment was partly achieved by EC institutions but not by all member states.
+In 2011, the EU committed to make its development aid finances and project information open and accessible to all as part of the Busan Partnership Agreement.
+This commitment was repeated in 2017 in the European Consensus for Development.
+This commitment was partly achieved by European institutions but not by all member states.

 The European Commission (EC), based in Brussels, is the executive body of the EU.
 It develops and implements policies on aid and development.
 It is also a donor in its own right, with an annual aid budget of approximately €15 billion.
 The Commission has led the transparency and effectiveness agenda within the EU.
 An inter-service working group is made up of staff from four Commission departments.
 This supports the Commission and member states with the publication of IATI data, in line with the EU transparency guarantee.